-- On January 1, 2009, the 25 new Boston Pizza Restaurants that opened across Canada during 2008 were added to the Royalty Pool, and the two Boston Pizza Restaurants that were permanently closed during 2008 were removed from the Royalty Pool resulting in 23 net new Boston Pizza Restaurants being added to the Royalty Pool on that Adjustment Date.
-The estimated annual gross franchise revenue for the 25 new restaurants in 2009 is \$46.4 million.
-Pursuant to the Limited Partnership Agreement governing the Partnership, BPI is required to deduct from this amount the actual gross franchise revenue received from the two permanently closed restaurants during the first 12 month period immediately following their respective addition to the Royalty Pool, which in aggregate is \$2.6 million.
-Consequently, the estimated annual gross franchise revenue for the 23 net new restaurants in 2009 is \$43.8 million.
-The estimated 4% royalty revenue the Fund will receive in 2009 from these additional 23 net new restaurants is \$1.8 million.
-The royalty revenue for the purposes of calculating the Additional Entitlements, therefore, is \$1.6 million or 92.5% of \$1.8 million.
-Once the actual performance of these new restaurants for 2009 is known, the number of Additional Entitlements will be adjusted in 2010 to reflect the actual royalty revenue received by the Fund in 2009. - On September 22, 2008 the Fund received TSX approval of the NCIB through the facilities of the TSX which permits the Fund to repurchase for cancellation up to 1,336,154 Units.
-To facilitate the NCIB, an amendment to the subsidiary structure of the Fund was made by creating Holdings LP and Holdings GP and inserting Holdings LP between the Partnership and the Trust.
-See "Corporate Structure Reorganization".
+- On January 1, 2010, the 18 new Boston Pizza Restaurants that opened across Canada during 2009 were added to the Royalty Pool, and the one Boston Pizza Restaurant that was permanently closed during 2009 was removed from the Royalty Pool resulting in 17 net new Boston Pizza Restaurants being added to the Royalty Pool on that Adjustment Date.
+The estimated annual Franchise Revenue for the 18 new restaurants in 2010 is \$25.7 million.
+Pursuant to the Limited Partnership Agreement governing the Partnership.
+BPI is required to deduct from this amount the actual Franchise Revenue received from the one permanently closed restaurant during the first 12 month period immediately following its addition to the Royalty Pool, which was \$1.5 million.
+Consequently, the estimated annual Franchise Revenue for the 17 net new restaurants in 2010 is \$24.2 million.
+The estimated 4% royalty revenue the Fund will receive in 2009 from these additional 17 net new restaurants is \$1.0 million.
+The royalty revenue for the purposes of calculating the Additional Entitlements, therefore, is \$0.9 million or 92.5% of \$1.0 million.
+Once the actual performance of these new restaurants for 2010 is known, the number of Additional Entitlements will be adjusted in 2011 to reflect the actual royalty revenue received by the Fund in 2010.
+BPI also receives an increase in monthly distributions based on 100% of the Additional Entitlements, subject to a reconciliation of the distributions paid to BPI in respect of these Additional Entitlements that will occur once the actual performance of these new Royalty Pool restaurants for 2010 is known. - On January 2010 an audit of the royalty revenues of the 23 net restaurants that were added to the Royalty Pool on January 1, 2009 was completed.
+The purpose of this audit was to compare actual royalty revenue from these 23 net restaurants to the estimated amount of royalty revenue the Partnership expected to receive.
+The original royalty revenue the Fund expected to receive was \$1.8 million and the actual royalty revenue that the Fund received was \$1.4 million.
+As a result of this adjustment and distributions that were paid on the excess units, BPI made a payment to the Partnership of \$0.3 million to reconcile distributions received by BPI for the difference between estimated and actual royalty revenue for the 23 net restaurants.
+BPI received the right to acquire only 80% of the Additional Entitlements at the Adjustment Date in 2009.
+Following the audit, BPI received the right to acquire 15,728 Additional Entitlements. - On September 21, 2009 the Fund received TSX approval of the 2009 NCIB through the facilities of the TSX which permits the Fund to repurchase for cancellation up to 1,201,783 Units.

-The Fund has established an automatic securities purchase plan with its broker to allow for the repurchase of Units under the NCIB at any time, including when it ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
-The plan will terminate on the earliest of: (a) the date on which the purchase limits specified in the plan have been attained, (b) the Fund terminates the plan in accordance with the terms of the plan, in which case the Fund will issue a press release announcing such termination, and (c) September 30, 2009.
+The Fund has established an automatic securities purchase plan with its broker to allow for the repurchase of Units under the 2009 NCIB at any time, including when it ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
+The plan will terminate on the earliest of: (a) the date on which the purchase limits specified in the plan have been attained, (b) the date on which the 2009 NCIB terminates, (c) the date on which the Fund terminates the plan in accordance with the terms of the plan, in which case the Fund will issue a press release announcing such termination, and (d) September 30, 2010.
+All purchases will be made on the open market through the facilities of the TSX in accordance with the requirements of the TSX.